Chat with a Buddhist Monk, Participate in Meditation, and more!

-In this activity, you get the opportunity to participate in two traditional Buddhist activities.
+In this activity, you get the opportunity to participate in two traditional Buddhist practices.
 The first one is Zazen, which is a type of seated meditation.
 It starts with correcting your breathing posture, and originated in India.
 The doctrine of Zen Buddhism can be described as wordless communication, or expression without language.
 You can escape from hectic everyday life and open your ears to the sounds of nature during Zazen.
 You will hear birds chirping and the wind whispering, sounds that you probably wouldn’t normally hear.
 Then your mind will soon have a sense of unity, which is why many people experience Zazen.

 After the seated meditation, you can choose between doing Shakyo (sutra-copying) or Shabutsu (tracing a picture of a Buddhist image).
 Both are very ancient practices that are unknown by many.
 Shakyo, which is the practice of copying Buddhist sutras by hand, is considered a merit in Buddhism.
 Shabutsu is the practice of copying Buddhist images by hand, images which were once used to spread the teachings before the printing press.
 Both are now considered forms of meditation, allowing one to clear the mind and focus on the task at hand.
 You may keep your sutras or images once you are finished.